-Oil Spills Ensure waste oil is managed Ensure appropriate waste collection and removal from the site and dispose at appropriate municipal waste disposal sites.
-Build a concrete bunding around fuel tanks that is at least 20% larger than the tanks to allow safe working space and prevent spills Concrete bunding at all fuel storage and Site Manager pollution is prevented at all costs Is a strength of the second provent oping from spreading.
+Ensure appropriate waste collection and removal from the site and dispose at appropriate municipal waste disposal sites.
+Oil Spills Ensure waste oil is managed appropriately and pollution is prevented at all costs Build a concrete bunding around fuel tanks that is at least 20% larger than the tanks to allow safe working space and prevent spills from spreading.
 Use of sheeting to prevent soil contamination (e.g. during vehicle servicing).
 Waste oil should not be stored onsite indefinitely and should be recycled (transfer to oil recycling companies).
 If an oil spill occurs, collect the contaminated soil, store in drums and dispose at appropriate waste disposal site (e.g. Municipal disposal site).
-Drums or containers for oil recycling and proof of oil transfer to recycling companies
+Concrete bunding at all fuel storage and handling sites Drums or containers for oil recycling and proof of oil transfer to recycling companies Site Manager